layer2tech/mercury-explorer/api/API.md

   capacity_statechains: integer,<br/>
   • Total value currently in mercury wallet ( in satoshis )<br/>
-  • The sum value of every coin deposited by every user <br/>

   statecoins: integer,<br/>
   • All time total number of statecoins